Whatever Happened To Yellow Leaf Hammocks After Shark Tank Season 11?

 We may receive a commission on purchases made from links.

 Swinging on a hammock in warm yet shady weather with a drink in hand is the pinnacle of relaxation.
 Entrepreneurs Joe Demin and Rachel Connors aim to bring that same vacay vibe to everyday life with Yellow Leaf Hammocks.
 These swinging chairs are a great way to decorate your space for maximum relaxation.
-Plus, their cloth swings aren't just a product, but a social statement.
+Plus, the cloth swings aren't just a product, but a social statement.
 The company's business model brings economic opportunities to rural communities in Thailand.
 Each hammock is handmade and signed by the person who wove it.
 In order to sell more swings and help more people in Thailand, Demin and Connors went on "Shark Tank."

 The couple and business partners started Yellow Leaf Hammocks after Demin returned from a backpacking trip in southeast Asia.
 There, he discovered the high-quality hammocks weaved by the Mlabri Tribe and quit his finance job for the chair of luxury.
-Denim and Connors were raking in big business but wanted the help of the investors Robert Herjavec, Lori Greiner, Kevin O'Leary, Daniel Lubetzky, and Mark Cuban.
+Demin and Connors were raking in big business but wanted the help of investors Robert Herjavec, Lori Greiner, Kevin O'Leary, Daniel Lubetzky, and Mark Cuban.

 The entrepreneurs scored a million-dollar deal